WYCKOFF, N.J. – Jacy Good’s family was “cut in half” in one day, the accident survivor told a group of Wyckoff middle school students Monday.

 Good – whose mother and father died in a crash involving a distracted driver when she was just 21 leaving her and her brother to live without them – was one of nearly 30 speakers to share their raw stories of living through adversity with the students at Eisenhower Middle School.

-The speakers ranged from Mark Barden, whose son Daniel was killed at Sandy Hook Elementary School, to survivors of the Holocaust, 9/11 terrorist attacks and the Rwandan genocide, to those who have overcome drug addiction, disabilities and depression.
+The speakers included Mark Barden, whose son Daniel was killed at Sandy Hook Elementary School; survivors of the Holocaust, 9/11 terrorist attacks and the Rwandan genocide; and those who have overcome drug addiction, disabilities and depression.

 “You are going to go through some tough things in your life,” Good told the students.
 “Use it to make the world a better place.”

-Good said the crash, that she barely survived herself, put her and her now-husband on a mission to raise awareness and change the culture around talking on phones and texting while driving.
+Good said the crash, which she barely survived herself, put her and her now-husband on a mission to raise awareness and change the culture around talking on phones and texting while driving.

-Barden, whose son Daniel was in first grade when he was murdered, has also dedicated himself to a cause since losing his son, he said.
+Barden, whose son Daniel was in first grade when he was murdered at Sandy Hook with 19 classmates, has also dedicated himself to a cause since losing his son.
 He is now director of advocacy for Sandy Hook Promise, where he strives to spare other families from the pain of losing a child to gun violence.

 “What I did decide to do was to try to stop it from happening ever again,” he said.